Four-wheel-drive estates show that you don’t always need an SUV when the going gets tough. Here are our favourites examples of the breed

 The new generation of front-wheel-drive Volvos came in with the 850 in 1992, and in 1996 a special all-wheel-drive version was added almost as a market test.
 In 1998, with the big facelift to the S70 and V70 range, there was a new car based on the AWD model that added plastic bumpers and a raised ride height.
 It would quickly become Volvo’s best-selling model, particularly in the US where it outsold the rest of the range put together.

-With a cult following for today’s V90 Cross Country and the undoubted success of the XC brand, classic appreciation of the original is, we reckon, inevitable.
-However, the scope of popularity is still ultimately to be bound to a limited cult status.
+With a cult following for today’s V90 Cross Country and the undoubted success of the XC brand, classic appreciation of the original is inevitable.